 Thanks to all of the residents who have visited the ACOG District II office in Albany for the Resident Advocacy Program (RAP).
-The program, being offered during the 2013 legislative session, offers ob/gyn residents the opportunity to gain a greater understanding of policy and political factors that shape the future of obstetrics and gynecology.
-To date, the following residents have participated in RAP:
+The program, being offered during the 2014 legislative session, offers ob/gyn residents the opportunity to gain a greater understanding of policy and political factors that shape the future of obstetrics and gynecology.

 Columbia University Medical Center

 Emilie Vander Haar, MD